Scientific Name: Vespa mandarinia

 What Are Its Characteristics?

-- Northern giant hornets grow to 2 inches in length.
+- The northern giant hornet can grow to 2 inches in length.

-- Bodies are marked by yellow or orange and black stripes with large yellow or orange heads.
+- Its body is marked by yellow or orange and black stripes with large yellow or orange heads.

 - Wingspan is about 3 inches.